2020PB/police-brutality/reports/Connecticut.md

 * [Protesters will not be charged](https://www.courant.com/breaking-news/hc-br-waterbury-protester-charges-dropped-20200618-33u442hdwfbu7pnb7zbdsdivaa-story.html)

-### Officer forces man into car and wrestles with another | June 3rd
+### Officer forces woman into car and wrestles with another | June 3rd

 Officer forces woman into cop car and wrestles with another woman on her phone.